Alexnj1/budget-tracker-pro/README.md

   * [License](#license)

   ## Installation Instructions
+### *Node and MongoDB both need to be installed on your computer for local testing.*
       npm i
 ### After you clone this repository, run this command in the application's root to install all necessary dependencies.
     npm start